RocketChat/RC4Community/README.md

 Upon successful build, the cms (strapi) is no longer needed for deployemnt.
 For example, you may want to deploy to vercel via a `git push`.

-For a workable but simple minded, non-scalable, never to be used in proudction deployment:
+For a workable but simple minded, non-scalable, never to be used in production deployment:

 ```
 cd app